cynthia-omondi/PyMoo-PowerFactory-optimisation-/README.md

 ---

-## Citation
+## Citation (for new functions and modifications only)

+Note: For citing source code please refer to README.rst

 ## Contact
-For more information regarding the methodology, its functionality and implementation please contact the author at dorcus70@gmail.com
+For more information regarding the modifications, functionality and implementation please contact the author at dorcus70@gmail.com